“A Heartwarming Drama,

 RAJITA SHAH was born in India, studied at School of Visual Arts New York and completed her MA in Producing at Royal Holloway London University.
 Being a part of three cultures has had a great influence on her creative vision and experience.

-Rajita is an alumni of EAVE (European Audiovisual Entrepreneurs), Edinburgh Talent lab and has been supported by MEDIA/CREATIVE EUROPE development funds and Skillset and PACT scholarships.
+Rajita is an alumni of EAVE (European Audiovisual Entrepreneurs), Edinburgh Talent lab and has been supported by MEDIA/CREATIVE EUROPE and Skillset/PACT.
+She is currently appointed Relationship Manager for Creative Media in Midlands by ARTS COUNCIL ENGLAND .

 Rajita is also an avid scuba diver, traveller and a mother of two, one furry and one human.